 K&E has been the primary defense firm in the earplug MDL, which prompted lawyers for the MDL plaintiffs to argue that K&E could not simultaneously represent Aero in its bankruptcy because it presented a conflict of interest.

-The bankruptcy judge was not persuaded, although he noted that a conflict could certainly arise in the future and that K&E was “navigating a minefield.”
+The bankruptcy judge was not persuaded, although he noted that a conflict could undoubtedly arise in the future and that K&E was “navigating a minefield.”

 We think this was the wrong call.
-But is it not really important in the litigation.
+But is it not important in the litigation.

 November 3, 2022 Update: The earplug plaintiffs joined the DOJ in objecting to the Aearo bankruptcy contesting the fact the same law firm, Kirkland & Ellis, is representing Aearo in the bankruptcy and 3M in the MDL.
-The plaintiffs argue that this is a clear conflict of interest.
-It is hard to imagine a reasonable person arguing otherwise.
+The plaintiffs argue that this is an apparent conflict of interest.
+It is hard to imagine a reasonable person claiming otherwise.

-The real purpose of this objection, however, is to highlight the fact that Aero is not a separate, independent company but simply a puppet of 3M.
-Is that point already obvious to everyone?
+The real purpose of this objection, however, is to highlight the fact that Aearo is not a separate, independent company but simply a puppet of 3M.
+Is that point already apparent to everyone?
 Of course.

 November 1, 2022 Update: The judge in the 3M earplugs MDL is expected to rule very soon on the pivotal issue of whether 3M can be held solely and independently liable for the earplugs developed by its subsidiary Aero (which is filing bankruptcy).

-That decision will have a major impact on the course of the litigation moving forward and could potentially render the appeal in 3M’s controversial bankruptcy gambit essentially moot.
+That decision will significantly impact the course of the litigation moving forward and could potentially render the appeal in 3M’s controversial bankruptcy gambit essentially moot.
 In the meantime, however, the MDL judge has issued a general stay of all events and deadlines in the MDL.
 She also ordered the parties to resume the settlement mediation.

 In her Order staying the MDL, Judge Rodgers made clear will certify that decision for an immediate interlocutory appeal.
 That would allow 3M to appeal the decision separately and immediately, while the MDL remains on pause.
 The problem with this?
 More delay unless there is a settlement.